Entanglement entropy, Monte Carlo event generators, and soft gluons DIScovery: Introduction

 The outline of this paper is as follows.
 In Sec.~2 we discuss the relation of number density of gluons to multiplicity of gluons and entropy.
 In Sec.~3 we introduce Monte Carlo formulation of the DGLAP equations which is then used in the partons shower.
 We argue that the entropy crucially depends on the soft gluon contribution.
-In Sec.~4 we present the main results of the paper i.e. the calculation of the entropy at hadron level and parton level.
+We then present the main results of the paper i.e. the calculation of the entropy at hadron level and parton level.
 We show that while the hadron level simulations describe data very well, the main contribution is due to the hadronization mechanism.
 However, when the cut on soft gluons is lowered, the dominant contribution comes from parton density.
-Conclusions are presented in Sec.~5.
+Conclusions are presented in Sec.~4.
+An appendix shows more details on soft gluon radiation in parton showers.